dotkernel/api/README.md

 ```bash
 $ php -S 0.0.0.0:8080 -t public
 ```
-To test the application, visit the [test page](http://localhost:8080/test).
+To test the application, visit the [home page](http://localhost:8080/).
 You should get the following message:
 ```json
 {
   "message": "Welcome to DotKernel API!",